 These IRWIN Long Nose Multi-pliers feature a 62 degree angled head containing ribbed needle nose end, indentations for 12AWG & 14AWG solid wire(14AWG & 16AWG stranded wire), a spot for wire crimping below that and the inner portion has a 3/4" long cutting strip.
 The handles are comfortable, they're molded rubber and contoured as well, providing cushion while cutting, crimping or clamping with the needle nose end.

-Pointless locking tab
+Weak locking tab